-According to the Fair Work Act, a worker is bullied if, while at work, an individual or a group repeatedly behaves unreasonably towards that worker, and that behaviour creates a risk to that worker’s health and safety.
+A worker is bullied if, while at work, an individual or a group repeatedly behaves unreasonably towards that worker, and that behaviour creates a risk to that worker’s health and safety.

 The key elements to remember are that the behaviour needs to be:

 - must create a risk to the worker’s health and safety

 Bullying can take the form of verbal, physical, psychological, or social abuse by an individual or group of people in the workplace.

 Examples of bullying behaviour

 Examples of bullying can include:

 - disrespect and mocking

 - unreasonable work expectations, including too little or too much work, or work below or beyond a worker’s skill level

 All employees, along with students on work experience, contractors and subcontractors and volunteers are protected from bullying under the law.